 Tudou will keep its own name and branding after the acquisition, he said.

 The merger will let Youku reduce the fees it pays to video producers because it will eliminate costly bidding wars for content, Koo told Bloomberg News.
-Youku is working with movie studios, including those operated by Time Warner Inc. (TWX) and News Corp.
-(NWSA), on ways to combat piracy and perhaps allow paid video to flourish one day in China, he said.
+Youku is working with movie studios, including those operated by Time Warner Inc. (TWX:US) and News Corp.
+(NWSA:US), on ways to combat piracy and perhaps allow paid video to flourish one day in China, he said.

 Youku built a business unit for producing original video programming a few years ago, and Koo compared it to Time Warner’s HBO channel.